Viva-Lambda/rt-haskell/README.md

 increase your performance.
 I simply concentrated on getting the images right.
 Do not be surprised if you find that some other arrangement of RNGs result in better performance.

+### Rotations

+We use a slightly more flexible approach to rotations than the original books.
+Basically the rotation is done using rotation matrices which are constructed from the angle and axis information provided during the setup of Rotatable type.
+Though it can be generalized into arbitrary axis, we are currently supporting only XYZ axes which are passed as RotationAxis type.
+Also our rotations are inversed with respect to the book.
+That which is in clockwise is counter clockwise in our case.

 ## Planned Features